 The first year of motherhood is filled with wonderful moments and big milestones.
-Our little ones are changing quickly and it seems like each time we blink they've grown a bit bigger and a bit less baby.
+Our little ones are changing quickly and it seems like each time we blink they've grown a bit bigger and become a bit less baby.
 The fear of missing a minute of this far too short stage can put life on hold.
 It's kept me up late at night when I should be getting rest.
 It has resulted in me backing out of events or opportunities because of guilt.
 It has filled me with anxiety to go somewhere solo, fearful that he would be upset or wonder where I was.
 For 9+ months Brody was with me every second of every day and the months that followed outside the womb, we were rarely separated.
 But what I've started to learn in this beautiful journey is that as precious as our time is together, a little time for myself is of equal importance.

 I'm sure you've seen the interview with Jada Pinkett Smith floating around on the topic of Motherhood by now (if you haven't you can watch it here).
 She so boldly states, "You always have to remember to take care of you first and foremost because when you stop taking care of yourself you get out of balance and you really forget how to take care of others."
 Almost a year into motherhood, I am finally starting to realize this.
 When I set aside time for myself, I come back feeling refreshed, excited and happy.
 I'm ready to get on the floor and play with Brody for hours.
 I can handle the occasional temper-tantrum that comes my way without losing my cool.
 I feel like I am not losing myself in this new role of motherhood.
 I feel like a million bucks.